If Fatu and Sudan had a choice, would they have delegated the birthing of their baby to another female?

 Scientists harvested eggs from 14 southern females, none of which experienced any complications.
 The next milestone was achieved in May 2019 when they successfully transferred a test embryo into the uterus of a southern white female rhino.

 In August, scientists were finally ready to operate on Fatu and Najin.
 A multi-national effort involving a number of zoos, research institutions and conservancy groups succeeded at collecting eggs from the last two females in an unimaginably delicate procedure.
-The eggs were fertilized using the preserved sperm.
+The eggs were fertilised using the preserved sperm.
 In September two of Fatu’s eggs successfully developed into viable embryos at Avantea Laboratories in Cremona, Italy where they are preserved in liquid nitrogen for future transfer.

-The embryos resulting from this in-vitro fertilization will be transferred to a female southern white rhino in the near future who will be the surrogate mother of not only a northern white rhino, but also of our desperate attempt to preserve their species.
+The embryos resulting from this in-vitro fertilisation will be transferred to a female southern white rhino in the near future who will be the surrogate mother of not only a northern white rhino, but also of our desperate attempt to preserve their species.

 Even if the procedure succeeds, however, numerous challenges lay ahead.
 How will the continuation of the line be guaranteed with such a limited genetic pool?

 BioRescue’s answer to that is stem cell technology.
 Stem cells are special cells with the unique ability to divide and generate new cell types.
-BioRescue aims to transform a non-reproductive cell such as a skin cell into a stem cell which can then become a specialized cell like an egg or sperm.
+BioRescue aims to transform a non-reproductive cell such as a skin cell into a stem cell which can then become a specialised cell like an egg or sperm.
 The team hopes that this would allow a more sustainable and genetically healthy population of northern white rhinoceroses.

 Yet again, a challenge remains which is arguably the most important: is the wild a viable place for baby northern white rhinos?